 Organic Chemistry Prize

-The Organic Chemistry Prize is awarded to an undergraduate student for his/her outstanding performance in Organic Chemistry.
+The Organic Chemistry Prize is awarded to an undergraduate student for outstanding performance in organic chemistry.

 Recipient: Nikita Kupko